 Support me as I join the JDRF Walk to Cure Diabetes for My #1

 2014 Walk Update:

-Only 70 more days until the walk!!
+Only 58 more days until the walk!!
 This will be my second year, and I am so excited and thrilled.
-I have been steady at 65% of my fundraising goal, but I have confidence that it will be reached.
+We just reached 93% of our goal this morning!
+I am overwhelmed with gratitude right now.

 Making Type One Type None -- One Step At a Time!

 Thanks to the generosity of so many last year, I was able to raise $430 for the JDRF!
 I walked in honor of Kali, my daughter who has T1D. ___________________________________________________________________________________

 In 2010, three weeks after her first day of school, Kali was not feeling well.
 At first we thought it was the flu, so she stayed home for a two days and when she felt better went back to school.
 Unfortunately, the next morning Kali was at her worst.
 It broke my heart to see her so sick.
 I took Kali to her pediatrician and after an injection to stop vomiting we returned home.
 Kali slept for an hour and then woke up.
 Following doctor's instructions I gave her the tiniest amount of Gatorade...it did not stay down.

 Worried I phoned her pediatrician and we were instructed to take her to the ER immediately.